mortezakowkabi/jcb-persian-documentation/Home.md

 > These tutorials will give you a basic understanding on how JCB works!

-A revision of this page to include timelines for all videos and documentation to accompany the videos is underway titled [Developing with Joomla Component Builder](https://github.com/vdm-io/Joomla-Component-Builder/wiki/1.
-Developing-with-Joomla-Component-Builder).
-It is a work in progress and anticipated completion date is early next year .
-Chapters 1 - 71 have been transcribed from the corresponding videos, are in their raw format and are being edited.
-The fifth chapter, [5.
+A revision of this page to include timelines for all videos and documentation to accompany the videos is underway.
+Anticipated completion date is early next year.
+Chapters 1 through 71 have been transcribed from the corresponding videos.
+They are presented here in a very raw format and are being edited.

+For an example of what the finished chapters will look like the fifth chapter, [5.
 Field Types](https://github.com/vdm-io/Joomla-Component-Builder/wiki/5.
 Field Types) is being edited and is near completion while we add timelines for the videos preceding it and following it.
+Then we'll backtrack and do the first four chapters.
 I'll do short updates here on progress.

 If you have more questions, [use the forum](https://groups.google.com/a/vdm.io/d/forum/jcb)!

 The [list of videos](https://www.youtube.com/playlist?list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE) that are already available are listed below.
-We will be editing this soon to correspond with each chapter in the documentation and in the same order.
+We will be editing this soon to correspond with each chapter in the documentation and to in the same order.

 # [Intro](https://youtu.be/9evJkBTnKxE?list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE?list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE)
 + Basic introduction